Laatste update: 15 juni 2026

 eSIM also has some limitations:

-- Not all providers support it yet
+• Not all providers support it yet

-- Some prepaid providers only work with physical cards
+• Some prepaid providers only work with physical cards

-Future perspective
+Future outlook

 The transition from physical to digital SIM cards is gradual.
 Providers will continue to offer both options for the time being.
-For users who frequently switch devices or use multiple phones, the physical nano SIM card remains practical.
+For users who frequently switch devices or use multiple phones, the physical nano-SIM card remains practical.
 Others benefit from the flexibility of eSIM.

-SIM card confusion resolved
+SIM card confusion solved